Here are all the best grenadine cocktails that use this bright red syrup! Try everything from classic cocktails to modern grenadine drinks.

 First up in the list of grenadine cocktails...the vibrant Tequila Sunrise!
 It’s beautiful and vibrant, with layered colors of a summer sunset.
 Even better: it’s so easy to make!
 All you need is 3 ingredients: and no special techniques or equipment.
 The flavor is refreshingly sweet, with just a hint of tequila.
 Try it with our homemade grenadine!

 Arguably the most popular of all grenadine drinks isn't a cocktail at all.
 It's the world-famous mocktail, the Shirley Temple!
+Or make it a cocktail by adding vodka for a Dirty Shirley.
 This isn’t the overly sweet, syrupy version of this drink.
 The classic way is actually made with ginger beer, and it's not just for kids!
 This mocktail works for anyone looking for a bubbly, refreshing non-alcoholic drink.
 Even better: try our all-natural homemade grenadine syrup that skips the artificial flavors and colors.

 Want an impressive grenadine cocktail that’s fruity and refreshing?
 Try the Singapore Sling!
 This one’s for the adventurous drinker because it calls for a whopping 8 ingredients.
 It’s the longest ingredient list of any of our cocktail recipes and has a few specialty ingredients.
 But if you want to experience a classic cocktail and don’t mind the challenge: it’s a must try!
 The combination of fruity, sweet tart and bubbly is intriguingly complex and just plain fun.